SAP/sap-customer-data-cloud-toolkit/README.md

-# SAP Customer Data Cloud Toolkit - Chrome Extension
+# SAP Customer Data Cloud Toolkit

 ## About this project
 App created to extend the existing functionality of the SAP Customer Data Cloud Console.